jfranco1701/STEM-Capstone-2019/Milestone-3.md

  > Only Admin can unlock the locked user account, can approve new user account.
 * To prevent the brute force attack, implemented the password lockout feature after 3 unsuccessful login attempts.

+### Hinderances:

+* Group communication can be hit or miss with various schedule differences and conflicts.